Roux-en-Y Gastric Bypass—Laparoscopic Surgery

 - Pain, burning, urgency or frequency of urination, or persistent bleeding in the urine

-- Sudden shortness of breath or chest pain
+- Shortness of breath

-- New or unexpected symptoms
+- New or worsening symptoms

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Society for Metabolic and Bariatric Surgery